Read This First

 Prompt 1: Provide an extensive history of the relationship between science and the public’s acceptance of science.

-The section turns on Ancient and Medieval Period, Renaissance to Enlightenment, and Industrial Revolution to Modern Era.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Ancient and Medieval Period, Renaissance to Enlightenment, and Industrial Revolution to Modern Era in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Ancient and Medieval Period distinct from Renaissance to Enlightenment.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Ancient and Medieval Period distinct from Renaissance to Enlightenment.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added methodological insight is that Science and the Public should be judged by how it handles error.
+The methodological question in Science and the Public is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 1. Ancient and Medieval Period: The Romans applied science in engineering, military technology, and urban planning.